DreamBox Math: The Progress Report (Educators)

 Printing the Report

-At the higher levels of the report, educators can print what they are viewing on the Growth report (overview option).
+At the higher levels of the report, educators can print what they are viewing on the Progress report (overview option).
 At the student level or the report, educators can print data for a single student or all the students in a classroom (batch printing option).

 • Click the Print button in the top right-hand corner of the screen.